COS Form and Documenting Evidence

 Age Anchor Functioning: Identify the specific functional skills the child uses in everyday settings and situations, and the consistency with which they are observed.
 Focus on the child's current level of functioning rather than how much progress the child has made.
 Record examples of the child's skills that are age-expected (AE), immediate foundational (IF), and foundational (F).
 The evidence provided for the rating should be consistent with the COS Definitions: 7-Point Rating Scale Criteria.
 If all evidence is of age-expected functioning, note any concerns the team has about the child's development.

 Record Progress: If this is an interim or exit rating, indicate if the child has made any progress since entry—not since the last rating.
-In this context, "any progress" is defined as wether or not the child has acquired at least one new skill or behavior related to the outcome.
+In this context, "any progress" is defined as whether the child has acquired at least one new skill or behavior related to the outcome.
 Describe the nature of any progress made.
-Because age expecations change along with the child's age, a child can still make progress, even if their rating is the same or lower than at entry.
+Because age expectations change along with the child's age, a child can still make progress, even if their rating is the same or lower than at entry.

 State Alterations to the COS Form